weaver/DefineJS/index.markdown

 * Compatible with [Modules/AsynchronousDefinition][8] proposal.
 * Compatible with [Packages/1.1][5] draft.
 * Compatible with [RequireJS][9]: share code with the browser.

-## Install ##

-If you have [NPM][6] installed, you can do this:

-    npm install define

-Otherwise, install DefineJS manually:

-    git clone git://github.com/weaver/DefineJS.git
-    cd DefineJS
-    make && make install

-The source code is available on [github][7].

 ## Why? ##